 Cardano differs from other cryptocurrencies, in that instead of publishing a white paper and converting it to code, the platform is founded on peer-reviewed research.

-Cardano aims to solve three major problems with the current generation of protocols: scalability, interoperability and sustainability.
+Cardano aims to solve three major problems with the current generation of protocols: scalability, interoperability, and sustainability.

 To scale towards a global payment system, Cardano increases its transactions per second through a proof-of-stake protocol called Ouroboros, contrasting Bitcoin’s proof-of-work protocol.
 Everyone can mine new blocks in a proof-of-work algorithm but Cardano elects “slot leaders” to mine blocks.
 Block rewards are proportional to the amount of ADA staked.
 Ultimately, this feature saves on computing power, network bandwidth, and electricity.

 The second problem is interoperability.
 There are many cryptocurrencies and they don’t talk to each other.
-You can’t exchange your Bitcoin into Ripple, for instance, without a third-party.
+You can’t exchange your Bitcoin into Ripple, for instance, without a third party.
 Cardano wants to be the “Internet of Blockchains” to move assets across chains.

 The final problem is sustainability.
 Typically, companies launch an ICO to raise funding and generate interest in an idea, but what happens when that funding runs out?
 Should companies launch another ICO?

 Cardano uses a treasury, which takes a percentage of every transaction that occurs on the network.
 It works similarly to a smart contract and can release funds to developers who want to improve the Cardano protocol.
-Users submit improvement proposals which are voted on by the community.
+Users submit improvement proposals that are voted on by the community.

 Cardano has been rolling out across five phases.
 The first phase, Byron, allowed users to trade ADA and bear witness to the Ouroboros consensus protocol.
 The second phase, Shelley, focuses on decentralization.
 This era encourages adoption by driving staking pools.
 The Shelley code was released a few weeks ago.

 All this work is supported by three organizations.
-The Cardano Foundation maintains standards of the Cardano ecosystem and encourages adoption.
+The Cardano Foundation maintains the standards of the Cardano ecosystem and encourages adoption.
 IOHK builds, designs, and maintains the platform while Emurgo is the commercial arm, inviting businesses and governments into the fold.